-Information regarding ongoing site monitoring and interim projects can be found here and on the Ongoing Efforts page.
-A summary of ongoing activities and achievements is provided in USEPA’s Summer 2016 Update
+Information regarding ongoing site operations and monitoring can be found here and on the Ongoing Efforts page.

 Over the past three decades, a number of significant measures have been taken to remediate portions of the site and protect human health and the environment.
 The following is a summary of accomplishments at the site, including efforts completed prior to Pfizer’s involvement.